jessengatai/okayNowThis.js/README.md

 ```

 ## Methods
-There are 4 main methods you can pass to the plugin.
+There are 4 methods you can pass to the plugin.
 * frame
 * pause
 * resume
 * reset

-Here are the basic examples of all 4 methods in action.

-### Frame
+#### Frame
-It's best to think of each 'frame' like a keyframe in an animation.
-Each frame you add to your staging element will effectivly be a new function added to the queue on that element.
+It's best to think of each 'frame' like a key-frame in an animation.
+Each frame you add to your staging element will effectively be a new function added to the queue on that element.

 The 'frame' method will require us to pass a delay in milliseconds to each 'frame' we create.
-The delay will dicate the time in takes before the next 'frame' fires.
+The delay will dictate the time in takes before the next 'frame' fires.
 This is ideal if your adding or removing a CSS class with a transition time, as we can make sure the CSS animation finishes before moving onto the next frame.

 ```javascript
 $('.play').on('click',function(){